arnesanches/arnesanches/README.md

 This is an artificial intelligence project that uses Scikit-learn to implement machine learning algorithms and predict credit scores based on customer data.
 Additionally, the project applies the trained models to make predictions on new data, enabling more accurate analyses and decision-making.

 ### 3. [**Power BI Dashboard**](https://github.com/arnesanches/powerbi_dashboard)
-This project consists of an attractive and highly interactive financial dashboard created in Power BI, featuring detailed calculations based on financial data extracted from an Excel file.
-The accuracy of these calculations is validated using Python code.
+This project consists of an attractive and highly interactive financial dashboard created in Power BI, presenting financial calculation results based on data extracted from an Excel file.
+The accuracy of these results is validated using Python code.
+Additionally, there is a demo video, located in the same directory as the project, highlighting the interactivity and dynamism of the dashboard.

 ### 4. [**Selenium Analysis Mailer**](https://github.com/arnesanches/selenium-analysis-mailer)
 Using Selenium, Pandas, and PyAutoGUI, this script analyzes data from an Excel file, generates sales insights, and automates the process of sending this information via email.
 Additionally, the script logs out and closes the browser at the end of the process.